veeti/manuale/README.md

 * Simple interface with no hoops to jump through.
 Keys and certificate signing requests are automatically generated: no more cryptic OpenSSL one-liners.
 (However, you do need to know what to do with generated certificates and keys yourself!)

-* Support for DNS validation.
+* Support for DNS & HTTP validation.
 No need to figure out how to serve challenge files from a live domain.
-(In fact, that's the only validation method supported).

 * Obviously, runs without root access.
 Use it from any machine you want, it doesn't care.
 Internet connection recommended.